melificient/medAI/Readme.md

 ## Description
-Files for the manuscript "Managing Failure: How Should We Govern Problems Arising from AI/ML Medical Devices?"
-(Babic, Cohen, Li, Ouellet, and Stern, 2025).
+Files for the manuscript "A general framework for governing marketed AI/ML medical devices" (Babic, Cohen, Li, Ouellet, and Stern, 2025).

 Created: January 29, 2025
 Authors: Melissa Ouellet and Ariel D. Stern